PayFabric/APIs/README.md

 Authentication
 --------------
-PayFabric clients have two ways to authenticate,  and token authentication.
+PayFabric clients have two ways to authenticate, *Device ID* and *Password* authentication and *Security Token* authentication.

 We have a [detailed guide](https://github.com/ShaunSharples/APIs/blob/ShaunSharples-patch-1/Sections/Authentication.md) for authenticating your users with our APIs.